Like Water for Chocolate (novel): Plot

 Tita pours her intense emotions into her cooking, unintentionally affecting those around her.
-After Tita makes quail in rose petal sauce for dinner one evening (flavored with Tita’s erotic thoughts of Pedro), Gertrudis becomes so inflamed with lust that she sweats pink, rose-scented sweat; when she goes to cool off in the shower, her body gives off so much heat that the shower's tank water evaporates before reaching her body and the shower itself catches fire.
-As Gertrudis runs out of the burning shower naked, she is carried away on horseback by revolutionary captain Juan Alejandrez, who is drawn to her from the battlefield by her rosy scent; they make love atop Juan's horse as they gallop away from the ranch.
+After Tita makes quail in rose petal sauce for dinner one evening (flavored with her erotic thoughts of Pedro), Gertrudis becomes so inflamed with lust that she sweats pink, rose-scented sweat; when she goes to cool off in the shower, her body gives off so much heat that the shower's tank water evaporates before reaching her body and the shower itself catches fire.
+As Gertrudis runs out of the burning shower naked, she is carried away on horseback by revolutionary captain Juan Alejandrez, who is drawn to her from the battlefield by her rosy scent; they have sex atop Juan's horse as they gallop away from the ranch.
 Gertrudis is later revealed to be working as a prostitute in a brothel on the border and is subsequently disowned by her mother.
+Eventually, Juan and Gertrudis marry.

+Rosaura gives birth to a son, Roberto.
+She is unable to nurse him while recovering from pregnancy complications, so Tita tries to feed Roberto herself.
+Miraculously, she begins producing breast milk and is able to nurse Roberto.
+This brings her and Pedro closer than ever.
+They begin meeting secretly around the ranch.

-Rosaura, Pedro and Roberto are forced to move to San Antonio at Mama Elena's insistence, who suspects a relationship between Tita and Pedro.
-Roberto dies soon after the move and Rosaura later must undergo a hysterectomy due to complications occurring during the birth of her daughter, Esperanza.
-Upon hearing of her nephew's death, Tita, who cared for Roberto herself, blames her mother, who responds by smacking Tita across the face with a wooden spoon, thus breaking her nose.
-Tita, destroyed by the death of her nephew and unwilling to further cope with her mother's controlling ways, secludes herself in the dovecote until John Brown, the widowed family doctor, arrives at Mama Elena's request to have him take Tita to an insane asylum.
-Instead, John takes Tita back to his home to live with him and his young son, Alex.
+Rosaura, Pedro and Roberto move to San Antonio at Mama Elena's insistence, who suspects a relationship between Tita and Pedro.
+Roberto dies soon after the move.
+Upon hearing of her nephew's death, Tita loses her mind and secludes herself in the dovecote until John Brown, the widowed family doctor, arrives at Mama Elena's request to have him take Tita to an insane asylum.
+Instead, John takes her back to his home to live with him and his young son, Alex.